 If you could change one aspect of our products/services, what would it be?

 This question uncovers potential blind spots.
 You have your roadmap, but customers might see potential enhancements you haven’t considered.
 Remember, listening doesn’t equate to implementing every suggestion.
 It means being receptive and discerning about the feedback.

 For example, crowdspring offers core design and naming services in many areas.
 This includes logo design, web design, print design, product design, packaging design, and business names.

-When we started thirteen years ago, we asked only a few questions to help customers draft a creative brief to look for design help.
-For example, in logo design projects, we originally asked some general questions.
+When we started fifteen years ago, we asked only a few questions to help customers draft a creative brief to look for design help.
+For example, we initially asked some general questions in logo design projects.

 This feedback was precious.
 We changed our questionnaire to be more specific and informative, and this improved the experience for everyone.